MiniaczQ/bevy-design-patterns/patterns/instant-states-hierarchy/README.md

 API is filled with `SubState`, this can be polished during integration to Bevy.

+The hierarchy restraints are differential, so there is no mechanism to stop you from messing up the hierarchy yourself.
+But that wa alredy a problem with `State<T>`.

 ## Alternatives

 - Pattern matching for nested states: https://github.com/bevyengine/bevy/pull/10088